dxos/dxos/docs/content/tutorial/deployment.md

 ---
 title: 7.
 Deployment
-description: Deploy your app
+description: Deploy your app to a Kube
 ---

-## Deployment

 It's time to make our app public to anyone.
 We leave you here below with the required steps to follow: